-The most recent maps (1990s) are the most accurate, in large partbecause of the generous assistance and en un ge par recenuseur un generuus annatare anu feedback neceived from regional council, DoC Conservancy and district council staff.
+The most recent maps (1990s) are the most accurate, in large part because of the generous assistance and an unige part tresauseur une generatus anno feedback received from regional council, DoC Conservancy and district council staff.
 Many thanks.

 1. Active dunelands were present in all regions following World War II, though they were most extensive along the west coasts of the three main